Moving violations in NYC are traffic offenses. It is illegal that happens while the car, truck, or SUV you control is in motion.

 Non-criminal moving violations issued in all five NYC boroughs come through the Traffic Violations Bureau (TVB) administration.
 If you have a ticket, several options are available to consider.

-You can plead guilty to the ticket, pay the fees, fines, and surcharges, and resolve the issue immediately.
+You can plead guilty to the ticket, pay the fees, fines, and surcharges, and immediately resolve the issue.

 You can also plead “not guilty” to the ticket, which schedules a TVB hearing in the jurisdiction that issued the violation.
 That means if you live in Queens, and the offense happened in Manhattan, you would need to travel there for the hearing.